MystenLabs/sui/doc/src/learn/why-move.md

 ## Move resources

+This section aggregates links to external resources on the Move programming language.
+See also our [Smart Contracts with Move](../build/move.md) page and [Move Programming with Objects](../build/programming-with-objects/index.md) tutorial series for key Move resources in this site.

 * [Move & Sui podcast](https://zeroknowledge.fm/228-2/) on Zero Knowledge where programmable objects are described in detail.
 * Original [Move Book](https://move-book.com/index.html) written by a member of the Sui team.
 * [Core Move](https://github.com/move-language/move/tree/main/language/documentation) documentation, including: